 Thirty 400-gram bread rolls are weaved into a human-size, paper flower-covered tower balanced precariously atop the 748 women marching by.
 Hundreds of these flowery 1.5-metre high piles bob through the enchanting Central Portuguese riverside town of Tomar on the shoulders of strong local ladies.
 The bearers range in age from 20-something to their 80s.
 Some look relaxed and joyful, while others are clearly struggling under the weight of their awkward 16-kilogram-plus burden.
 It’s a never-ending tide of bread, flowers, colourful-sashes and applause as the ladies in white dresses parade for five kilometres around Tomar, making this spectacle more like a marathon and physical feat.

 This isn’t your average small town Portuguese festival.
-The Festa dos Tabuleiros happens just once every four years.
+The Festa dos Tabuleiros happens just once every four years, with the next event in July 2027.
 It’s a special occasion that transforms the town into a sea of colour.
 Locals decorate every balcony with drapes, every street with intricate crepe paper designs and, of course, the classic festival vibes that Portugal does so well.

 The Festa dos Tabuleiros is believed to be one of the oldest and largest festivals in Portugal, nowadays seeing over half a million attendees each year.
 From what I can gather, its roots date back to pagan traditions celebrating the harvest, hence all the bread and flowers.
 But as with all old things, it’s a lot more complicated than that.
 Over time the festival has become wrapped in with the Catholic cult of the Holy Spirit and in particular Saint Isabel and the miracle of the roses.
 Legend has it that Queen Isabel was helping the poor behind her husband’s back, and one night snuck out with bread in her dress when her husband followed and confronted her.
 Miraculously, she lifted her dress and revealed only flowers – “they’re roses, senhor!”.
 In line with the Catholic cult influences, the bread represents the 30 coins over which Judah is said to have betrayed Jesus.